 Question: Do you offer water storage tanks for showers?
 I am just thinking about a friend.
 She has copper water lines broken in her house.
 My friend has no way to take a shower without putting water in milk jugs.
 I was wondering if the water pillows or maybe the onion tanks would be able to be implemented for this type of storage.
 Can they handle any type of hot water?
 Can I put the tank in the microwave?
 Also, how can I get a price quote for these tanks?
 I need about 100 gallons of drinking water.

-Answer: Thank you for contacting Portable Tanks, a division of GEI Works!
+Answer: Thank you for contacting Portable Tanks, a division of Water Storage Tanks!
 We do a offer both Collapsible Tanks and Onion Tanks that can be used for your various applications.
 In order to get a price quote for either of these products, please provide us with your contact information (name, company name, number, email) and will we send the pricing to you.

 Tanks for Shower Water Storage